LMSE/REVOLVER-protein-purifier/README.md

 This repository contains all the hardware and firmware files to build and operate REVOLVER: an automated protein purifier based on paralleled large-scale gravity-column workflows.
 We also present MULTIVOLVER, a multiplexed version of REVOLVER that allows for simultaneous purification of up to six samples at a time.

 REVOLVER was developed by Patrick Diep and Jose L. Cadavid at the University of Toronto.
-A full and detailed description of our system can be found in this publication (link).
+A full and detailed description of our system can be found in [this preprint](https://www.biorxiv.org/content/10.1101/2021.12.12.472287v1).

 ## Contents of repository